Revenue is growing. Margins look stable. The narrative feels tight. And yet valuations don’t always move the...

 Two companies trade at 15× earnings.
 One looks stable.
 The other looks fragile.
 Most investors treat them...

-A stock trading at 8× earnings looks safer than one trading at 30×.
-That intuition feels rational...
+A stock trading at 8× earnings feels like a safer bet than one trading at 30×.
+The...

 Profit shows that revenues exceed expenses — but it does not confirm durability, balance sheet strength, or...